googleanalytics/google-analytics-plugin-for-unity/README.md

 	* If you do not see the field to add the _GAv3_ prefab, check to make sure there are no compile errors in your script.
 The _Inspector_ will not update if there are existing errors.

 11. <h4>Ready to track!</h4>
 You are now ready to start tracking that _GameObject_.
 Repeat the process for other objects you wish to track using the same prefab.
+See the API reference below to learn what kind of hits you can send to __Google Analytics__.

 ##Check out these additional resources: